5 things we learned from Seahawks as they prepare for NFL draft

 When asked what he meant by each having a chance to “make it,’’ Carroll said he meant “making camp.
 That’s what they’re shooting for.
 They’re not resigned to the fact that it’s going to take them past that, so they’ve got the right mindset.
 We’ll see what happens.”

 Carroll said tight end Will Dissly, who suffered a knee injury Dec.
-24 at Kansas City, has recovered without needing surgery and also should be ready for camp.
+24 at Kansas City, has recovered without needing surgery and should be ready for camp.

 Seahawks only beginning to get trade calls